somefoo/depth-to-pointcloud/README.md

 * CMake 3.14 or greater
 * That is pretty much it, all other dependencies will be automatically downloaded and compiled by CMake/Hunter.

-# Notice
-The distortion correction is not working correctly at the moment, WIP!

 # How to use
 ## Compile
 ``` bash